The Latest: Ex-boyfriend held in death of woman in suitcase

 Javier Enrique Da Silva Rojas was detained Tuesday in the death of Valerie Reyes after a federal court appearance in White Plains, New York.

-The woman’s body was found inside a suitcase discarded on the side of a Connecticut road.
-Da Silva Rojas was arrested in Queens, New York, on Monday.
-A defense lawyer did not immediately comment.
+The victim’s body was found inside a suitcase discarded on the side of a Connecticut road.
+Da Silva was arrested in Queens, New York, on Monday.
+A lawyer for Da Silva did not immediately return a message seeking comment.

 This story has been corrected to reflect the defendant’s name as it is provided in court documents.